yourwelcomematt/matt-obsidian-vault/Photography/Sharpness.md

 	- When shooting at a higher focal length (e.g. a telephoto lens), go 2 or 3x faster
 - Image stabilisation allows you to decrease your shutter speed if you're shooting a still subject, as it also counteracts this shake
 - Use single autofocus (AF-S) or manual focus, as the distance to the subject will not change
-	- AF-S uses a single point for autofocus

 ## Moving Subjects